|

 throughout the design, tender, and

-construction stages is to advise on the
+construction stages was to advise on the

 various LEED credit requirements and